One person is in hospital and several people were evacuated after flames engulfed an Auckland house.

 Residents living next door and opposite the fire remain unable to return to their homes and the street remains cordoned off.

-Herald reporter Susan Strongman is at the scene and said the fire appears to now be out.
-She said there are eight fire engines and two police cars.
+Herald reporter Susan Strongman was at the scene and said the fire appeared now to be out.
+About eight fire engines and two police cars had attended.

-A Fire Service spokesman said the fire investigator is on their way.
+A Fire Service spokesman said a fire investigator was on their way.
 The cause of the fire could take some time to determine though.